Maha Thammaracha I: Accession

 The exact chronology of Li Thai's rise to the throne is unclear.
-Popular tradition names him as the fourth king of Sukhothai, but dynastic records seem to indicate that at least one other king (Ngua Nam Thum) ruled between Li Thai and his father, as well as the regent Phaya Sai Songkhram who ruled during Loe Thai's absence following the death of Ram Khamhaeng.
+Popular tradition names him as the fourth king of Sukhothai.
+Dynastic records seem to indicate that at least one other king, Ngua Nam Thum, ruled between Li Thai and his father, and that the regent Phaya Sai Songkhram ruled during Loe Thai's absence after the death of Ramkhamhaeng.